danpla/dpscreenocr/doc/manual.md

 boolean (`true` or `false`), number (like `10` or `-5`), file path, arbitrary text, etc.

-You can enclose the string in double quotes to preserve leading or trailing whitespace characters, or if the text itself begins and ends with a double quote.
-Strings can contain the following escape
-sequences:

-*   `\b` - backspace
-*   `\f` - form feed
+The value can contain the following escape sequences:

 *   `\n` - line feed
 *   `\r` - carriage return
 *   `\t` - tabulation

 Any other character preceded by `\` is kept as is.
-Escaping a tabulation is optional.
+To preserve leading spaces, escape the first one with `\`; to preserve trailing spaces, either escape the last one or put `\` after it at the end of the line.

 To reset an option to the default value, remove it from settings.cfg;
 to reset all options, clear or delete the file.
 Be aware that